 Many Nikon users prefer the 14-24mm f/2.8.
 It’s a fantastic lens.
 However, considering that it weighs 1 kilo and is a lot more expensive than this one, I feel that the Nikon AF-S 16-35mm f/4G ED VR is a more practical choice for users who are just starting and have a tighter budget or looking for options that won’t burn a hole in their pants.
 If you have the budget for the 14-24mm f/2.8, go for it.

-In terms of performance, this lens is very sharp and wide open.
-The center of the frame is sharper than the corners wide open.
+In terms of performance, this Best Lens for Nature Photography is very sharp and wide open.
+The center of the frame is sharper than the corners are wide open.
 However, stopping down the lens, the corners of the frame experience increased sharpness, as does the middle of the frame.
 There is a significant boost in sharpness when you stop down from f/4 to f/5.6.
 Sharpness increase is marginal beyond f/8.

 Pros